June 13, 2020

 Besides, what is a reasonable valuation for stocks when interest rates on bonds for 5, 10, 20, 30 years offer zero real return?
 Do valuations have to revert back to a 100 year long term average?
 I’m not sure that’s a sensible expectation to have.

-Markets in the modern day era are dominated by ‘big money’, not mum and dad investors.
+Markets in the modern day era are mostly dominated by ‘big money’, not mum and dad investors.
 We’re not the ones which move the market.
 It’s the institutions, pension funds and professional investment firms dealing with many billions of dollars.

 Are these people dumb and reactionary?
 Perhaps.
 But you’d expect them to be less so than the average person.
 Remember, these are the people who see past the headlines, understand what’s going on better than most, and who read enough research reports to make your eyes bleed.